tamirgen/hidow/README.md

 - The products app:

     * The app has 3 models:
-      - The Category model collects and stores the product's name and friendly name.
+      - The "Category" model collects and stores the product's name and friendly name.
-      - The Product model that stores the product's category, SKU, description, size, price, rating, image URL, image, and reviews enabled\disabled.
+      - The "Product" model that stores the product's category, SKU, description, size, price, rating, image URL, image, and reviews enabled\disabled.
-      - The Review model stores the form details used to create a review and has the author name, review date, rate choices, stars, comment, and a product to associate the review with.
+      - The "Review" model stores the form details used to create a review and has the author name, review date, rate choices, stars, comment, and a product to associate the review with.

     * The app has 10 views:
       - "all_products"- A view to show all products, including sorting and search queries.
       - "product_detail"- A view to show individual product details and reviews, if there are any.
-      - "add_produc"- A view to add a product to the store.
+      - "add_product"- A view to add a product to the store.
-      - "edit_produc"- A view to edit a product in the store.
+      - "edit_product"- A view to edit a product in the store.
-      - "delet_produc"- A view to delete a product from the store.
+      - "delete_product"- A view to delete a product from the store.
       - "enable_rating"- A view to enable reviewing a product.
       - "disable_rating"- A view to disable reviewing a product.
       - "products_for_rate"- A view to filter and display products that are eligible for reviews.